-- Business travel spending was approximately 50% below 2019 levels; and - International travel spending was down a staggering 78% compared to 2019.
+- Business travel spending was still 56% below 2019 levels; and - International travel spending was still down a staggering 78% compared to 2019.

-Given travel's slow economic recovery, and in light of the improved public health metrics in the U.S. and medical advancements to prevent the worst outcomes of COVID-19, we encourage the Administration to immediately remove travel requirements that no longer fit with the current environment and to set clear timelines and metrics for when others will be lifted.
+Given travel's slow economic recovery, and in light of the improved public health metrics in the U.S. and medical advancements to prevent the worst outcomes of COVID-19, we encourage you to prioritize the removal of travel requirements that no longer fit with the current environment and to set clear timelines and metrics for when others will be lifted.